RoopeshSinghal/30-Days-30-SQL-Functions/Day 18: DATE_FORMAT().md

 ```sql
 SELECT DATE_FORMAT(date, format);
 ```
-• `date`: The date or datetime value to be formatted.
+• `date`: The date or datetime value to be formatted.<br>
-<br>• `format`: A string defining the format of the output.
+• `format`: A string defining the format of the output.<br>
   Common format specifiers include:
    - `%Y`: Year (4 digits)
    - `%m`: Month (2 digits)
    - `%b`: Abbreviated month name